ISISComputingGroup/ibex_developers_manual/Retrospective-Notes-2018.10.29.md

     * No fine for the moment, but change process for setting it to include a review before running.
 * Review column > 10 items, ok?
     * Maybe because there were many tickets for release.
 Rory to monitor it for next time.
-* Remove old Jenkin's jobs?
+* Remove old Jenkins jobs?
     * Yes, Freddie to check that nothing is extra is captured in the old jobs and to back up then remove
 * Remove E3 client and RCPTT?
     * John to check that it hasn't been run on any instrument and then create a ticket to delete jobs after backup of Jenkins and move it to client folder (instead of `client_E3`)